 The open-access paper was published in the peer-reviewed journal Growth Hormone & IGF Research.

-“Our main objective was to compare the effects of currently recommended protein and nutritional supplement intake versus protein-pacing and nutritional supplementation using Isagenix products in highly trained men (a minimum of more than 30 minutes, four days/week of structured exercise) following the multimode PRISE training program (resistance, interval, stretching, endurance) on health and fitness/physical performance outcomes,” says Dr. Paul Arciero, Director of the Human Nutrition and Metabolism Lab.
+“Our main objective was to compare the effects of currently recommended protein and nutritional supplement intake versus protein-pacing and nutritional supplementation (to increase protein intake) using Isagenix products in highly trained men (a minimum of more than 30 minutes, four days/week of structured exercise) following the multimode PRISE training program (resistance, interval, stretching, endurance) on health and fitness/physical performance outcomes,” says Dr. Paul Arciero, Director of the Human Nutrition and Metabolism Lab.

 The design of the study divided 20 regularly physically active males into two groups where one included Isagenix products while the other acted as a control.
 All participants performed the same exercise routine that consisted of closely supervised and monitored progressive exercise four days a week for 12 weeks.